Christine Downing Dissertation Fellowship

 The Christine Downing Dissertation Fellowship (CDDF) carries the name of Professor Downing in acknowledgement of her contribution to the fields of depth psychology and mythology, her many years of teaching at Pacifica Graduate Institute, and her gift to OPUS of her own archival materials.
 The purpose of the Downing Fellowship is to award an annual scholarship to dissertation students in the fields of depth psychology and mythology studying at any accredited graduate-level institution.
 Once awarded, the Downing Fellowship recipient must use the collections at OPUS for a significant amount of her or his dissertation research.

 The archival collections available for research at OPUS include Joseph Campbell, Marija Gimbutas, James Hillman, Jane and Joseph Wheelwright, Christine Downing, Marion Woodman, Adolf Guggenbühl-Craig, and Katherine M. Sanford.
-Visit the collection pages for more information on these scholars, or search the Archives and Manuscripts Database.
+Visit the Collections Page for more information on these scholars, or search the Archives and Manuscripts Database.